-The Ecology Department has one of the highest enrollments of undergraduates and the highest graduate student enrollment/FTE of any department in the College of Letters and Science (CLS), with approximately 282 undergraduate majors in four options, and 65 graduate students (currently 41 M.S., 24 Ph.D.) --- the largest research-based graduate program in CLS or Agriculture.
-The 12 tenure-track faculty members, two Federal cooperators, and three adjuncts in our department teach more than 2050 enrolled students during spring, summer and fall semesters, for a total of over 6300 SCH.
+The Ecology Department has one of the highest enrollments of undergraduates and the highest graduate student enrollment/FTE of any department in the College of Letters and Science (CLS), with approximately 255 undergraduate majors in four options, and 62 graduate students (currently 35 M.S., 27 Ph.D.) --- the largest research-based graduate program in CLS or Agriculture.
+The 10 tenure-track faculty members (three additional lines currently open), two Federal cooperators, and adjuncts in our department teach more than 2259 enrolled students during spring, summer and fall semesters, for a total of over 6872 SCH.
 Ecology teaches the largest enrollment biology course on campus (BIOL 101IN), and teaches three CORE 2.0 classes in total.
 The Ecology Department has the lowest relative expenditure per SCH or FTE of any department on campus.
 Our faculty advises an average of five graduate students per tenure track faculty member, comprising approximately 15% of all graduate students in the College of Letters and Science.
-Our teaching and research programs address issues that are central to the purpose of a landgrant institution, particularly to Montana.
+Our teaching and research programs address issues that are central to the purpose of a land-grant institution, particularly to Montana.
 A large portion of the over \$2.8 million expended by our department on research each year is obtained outside of Montana and spent in Montana, often in remote locations.
 Thus, our highly active program provides direct economic benefits to many rural Montana communities.
 The quality of the faculty and the location of the Ecology Department make us highly competitive with peer institutions to meet the challenges of scientific inquiry and natural resource management in the 21st century.
 Consequently, the department has developed a strong national reputation for linking fundamental ecology with wildlife conservation and management, aquatic endangered and invasive species, and land use impacts on native ecosystems.
-This status is reflected by the fact that NSF funding is the second largest source of research funding in the department, and by our successful efforts to achieve a NEON site in the Greater Yellowst ariation in the base budget since the split of the Biology Department is due to multiple retirements and the hiring of 004.
-A high departmental priority is to fill our existing open position and to add a new tenure track line to (1) teac ourses currently taught by adjunct instructors, (2) expand and leverage the department research program, and (3 his will be partly accomplished in 2008 by the addition of one new faculty member and with the hiring of one new h required upper division ) increase graduate enrollment. cuments and Settings\tdysart\Local Settings\Temporary Internet Files\OLK3\provls.doc
+This status is reflected by the fact that NSF funding is the second largest source of research funding in the department, and by our successful efforts to achieve a NEON site in the Greater Yellowstone.

+Variation in the base budget since the split of the Biology Department is due to multiple retirements and the hiring of a new Department Head in 2004.
+A high departmental priority is to fill our three existing open positions and to add a new tenure track line to (1) teach required upper division courses currently taught by adjunct instructors, (2) expand and leverage the department research program, and (3) increase graduate enrollment.
+We anticipate filling at least two of the three open positions in 2009.

-Departmental Base Budget Overview Department Cell Biolog y & Neuros cience Executive Provost Index 415350 Program 01 Base Budgets : • 10-Year % 1998 1999 2000 2001 2002 2003 2004 2005 2006 2007 2008 Change 0 0 0 362,695 474,952 532,837 685,098 699,688 755,173 851,890 809,611
+Departmental Base Budget Overview Department Cell Biolog y & Neuros cience Executive Provost Index 415350 01 Base Budgets : 10-Year % 2000 2001 2002 2003 2004 2005 2006 2007 2008 2009 Change 0 362,695 474,952 532,837 685,098 699,688 755,173 851,890 809,611 833,793 0.00%

-Note: The 2001 Budget reflects the Dept. of Biological Sciences split to two separate departments: Dept. of Ecology and Dept. of Cell Biology & Neuroscience.
+Sciences split to two separate departments: Dept. of Ecology and Dept. of